thaisaraujom/algorithms_datastructure_ii/week 04/README.md

-# Week 04 - Guided Project Solution: Building Fast Queries on a CSV
+# Week 04 - Guided Project: Building Fast Queries on a CSV
 This project aims to carry out an adaptation of the guided project _"Building Fast Queries on a CSV"_ from the Algorithms Complexity course on [Dataquest plataform](https://www.dataquest.io/).
-Thus, using the dataset _"The Reddit Climate Change Dataset"_, three functions were created with two different implementations, in order to compare the performance of each one of them.
+Thus, using the _"The Reddit Climate Change"_ dataset, three functions were created with two different implementations, in order to compare the performance of each one of them.
 Those three main functions are:

 1. Given an id of a message on Reddit, return all information about the message;
 2. Given a lower and upper bound of the "sentiment" column, return all messages with sentiment values between the lower and upper bounds;